Try another version of this question

 ---|---|

-Suppose that the store increases the price of bags from $35 to $42.
+Suppose that the store increases the price of jeans from $8 to $16.

 Using the mid-point approach, calculate the percentage change in quantity demanded.